Floessie/Arduino_FreeRTOS_Library/readme.md

 It has been created to provide access to FreeRTOS capabilities, with full compatibility to the Arduino environment.
 It does this by keeping hands off almost everything, and only touching the minimum of hardware to be successful.

+This special branch is configured for static allocation, giving you compile-time control over your SRAM usage.
+To reduce space, timers were disabled (better use a task for that) as well as recursive mutexes (not needed when cleanly designed) and task names were reduced to the minimum two bytes.
+To give more room for tasks, the number of possible priorities was raised from four to eight.

 ## Further Reading

 The canonical source for information is the [FreeRTOS Web Site](http://www.freertos.org/ "FreeRTOS").